refactorsaurusrex/journal-cli/README.md

 ## Create an index of your journal

-Run `Get-JournalIndex` to scan all your journal files and create an index of your entire journal.
+Use `Get-JournalIndex` and `Get-JournalEntriesByTag` to scan all your journal files and create an index of your entire journal.
 This allows you to:

 - Display a list of all tags used in your journal.
 - Sort tags by name or count, in ascending or descending order.